k-blo/rainfall/README.md

 # rainfall

-A rainfall animation for unix terminals written in python.
+A rainfall animation for CLI / unix terminals written in python.

 ![](rainfall.gif?raw=true)